 - Practice healthy sleep habits.

-The best defense against drowsy driving is enough sleep at night.
-If you are a shift worker or otherwise, be sure to get plenty of sleep by initiating a sleep schedule that you follow every day.
+The best defense against drowsy driving is enough sleep.
+If you are a shift worker, be sure to get plenty of sleep by initiating a sleep schedule to follow every day.
 The recommended amount for adults is a minimum of seven hours of sleep, while at least eight are recommended for teens.
-Rest is especially critical when you know that there is a long drive ahead.
+Rest is especially critical when you know there is a long drive ahead.

 Finding a safe place to pull over and sleep for even just 10 minutes can provide immediate improvement in your ability to remain alert for the remainder of the drive.
-If a rest stop or well-lit parking lot is nearby, those are great options for a quick nap.
+Rest stops or well-lit parking lots are great options for a quick nap.

 It’s okay to ask for help when you need it.
-If you are having trouble sleeping each night, consider seeing a medical professional for possible solutions that can help.
+If you are having trouble sleeping, consider seeing a medical professional for possible solutions.

-The most common time for drowsy driving is when a driver is driving to and from work.
-Instead, beat the fatigue by traveling with company, whether that is a friend, a family member or a coworker.
-Your commuter companion can help out by watching for signs of fatigue and even take the wheel if necessary.
+The most common time for drowsy driving is driving to and from work.
+Beat the fatigue by traveling with company, such as a friend, a family member or a coworker.
+Your commuter companion can help out by watching for fatigue signs and even taking the wheel if necessary.

 Some medications can cause fatigue, making you feel drowsy even when you are well-rested.
 Talk to your doctor about potential side effects, and be sure to check labels before taking any medications.
-If you can, avoid taking your medication before you have to drive and instead opt to take it at a later time.
+If you can, avoid taking your medication before you have to drive and instead opt to take it later.

 Opening a window can give you some much-needed fresh air, or opt for a blast of the A/C to help awaken dull senses.
 The sound and feel of the air will help keep you awake if you feel yourself starting to nod off.

-There are many different things you can use to keep yourself occupied on a long, lonely road.
-Before you hit the road, explore your options for different audiobooks or podcasts.
+There are many different ways to occupy yourself on a long, lonely road.
+Before you hit the road, explore audiobooks or podcasts.
 If you prefer music, turn on a favorite soundtrack or find a new album from an upcoming artist.

-If you can afford to be picky about when you drive, try to plan your trip around times when you would normally be sleeping.
-This will help ensure that your internal body clock doesn’t interfere with your focus while you are driving.
+If you can afford to be picky about when you drive, try to plan your trip around when you would typically be sleeping to help ensure your internal body clock does not interfere with your focus while you are driving.

-Even a small amount of alcohol can make you feel drowsy while driving, so instead, skip the booze and opt for water instead.
-Caffeine can be a useful stimulant but is only ideal for short-term use, as it will be unable to sustain you for extended periods.
+Even a tiny amount of alcohol can make you feel drowsy while driving, so instead, skip the booze and opt for water.
+Caffeine can be a useful stimulant but is only ideal for short-term use and will not sustain you for extended periods.